Rickycg21/MARP.Guide.Y3/docs/services/indexing-service.md

 - **Publishes:** `ChunksIndexed`

 ## Talks To
 - RabbitMQ (event broker)
 - Persistent volume (`/data`)
 - Embedding model

 ## Design Decisions

-- The chosen chunk size (≈450 tokens) is a design baseline derived from the embedding model’s technical limit (512 tokens per input) and the expected structure of MARP documents, which are dense, academic-style regulations.
+- The chosen chunk size (≈450 tokens) is a design baseline derived from the embedding model’s technical limit (512 tokens per input) and the expected structure of MARP documents academic-style regulations.

 - Such texts benefit from paragraph-level context rather than short sentence fragments.

-- This range (≈350–550 tokens) is also consistent with common RAG benchmarks for legal or policy data, balancing semantic completeness with retrieval precision.
-The value will be empirically refined once real document statistics become available.

 ### Chunking Strategy